ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 <Head title="Progressive enhancement with use:enhance" />

-By using `enhance` returned from `superForm`, we'll get the client-side enhancement expected from a modern website or app:
+By using `enhance` returned from `superForm`, we'll get the client-side enhancement expected from a modern website:

 ```svelte
 <script lang="ts">